riot/riot/doc/guide/index.md

 In the function `this` refers to the current tag instance.
 After the handler is called `this.update()` is automatically called reflecting all the possible changes to the UI.

-The default event handler behavior is *automatically cancelled*.
+The default event handler behavior is *automatically cancelled* unless the element is a checkbox or radio button.
 This means that `e.preventDefault()` is already called for you, because this is what you usually want (or forget to do).
 You can let the browser do the default thing by returning `true` on the handler.

 For example, this submit handler will actually submit the form to the server: